-Dyson has revealed its latest generation cordless, the £499 V8 Absolute – replacing 2014's V6 and marking a decade since the company first released a cord-free cleaner.
+Dyson's latest generation cordless, the £499 V8 Absolute, replaces 2014's Dyson V6 and marks a decade since the company first released a cord-free cleaner.

 Read our full Dyson V8 Absolute review